 Exploring the Danish Capital, Copenhagen – Things to Do & Travel Guide

 Popular for its laid-back lifestyle, Copenhagen is a popular destination for youth.
-Though the city itself is relatively new at 1000 years old (yes, new) it became the Danish capital in 1443 and now houses some of the best museums and lifestyles I’ve been to.
+Though the city itself is relatively new at 1000 years old (yes, new) it became the Danish capital in the 14th century and is now home to hygge.

 Be sure to get a Copenhagen Card before heading to the museums as you can save a tonne of money by doing so!

 Like any other city, Copenhagen is home to several fine museums including a natural history museum and a gorgeous botanical garden.
 However my favourite was the National Museum of Denmark because it has a fantastic collection that shows visitors what Denmark is all about, and quite honestly, I didn’t know much about the country before visiting.
 I highly recommend it.
 You can also visit some offbeat museums such as the Workers Museum or the Danish Jewish Museum.